-- (2) The recorder shall be responsible for keeping records relating to certificates of customary ownership and certificates of occupancy. - (3) For the purposes of subsection (1), in the case of- - (a) a rural area, the subcounty chief shall be the recorder; - (b) a gazetted urban area, the town clerk shall be the recorder; - (c) a division of a city, the assistant town clerk in charge of the division shall be the recorder. - (4) A copy of each certificate referred to in subsection (2) shall be deposited with the board.
+- (2) The recorder shall be responsible for keeping records relating to certificates of customary ownership and certificates of occupancy. - (3) For the purposes of subsection (1), in the case of- - (a) a rural area, the subcounty chief shall be the recorder; - (b) a gazetted urban area, the town clerk shall be the recorder; - (c) a division of a city, the assistant town clerk in charge of the division shall be the recorder. - (4) A copy of each certificate referred to in subsection (2) shall be deposited with the Board which shall accordingly lodge it as an encumbrance on the respective title.